obakas/obakas/ReadMe.md

 I’m big on:

-* Item one Blockchain development (Ethereum & Solana – I like both sides of the coin)
+* Blockchain development (Ethereum & Solana – I like both sides of the coin)

-* Item two Full-stack engineering (Next.js, React, TypeScript, Node, the usual suspects)
+* Full-stack engineering (Next.js, React, TypeScript, Node, the usual suspects)

-* Item three Smart contract integrations
+* Smart contract integrations

-* Item four Data analysis and structuring chaos into clarity
+* Data analysis and structuring chaos into clarity

-* Item five Building tools that make life easier for real users
+* Building tools that make life easier for real users

 Right now, I’m pushing myself toward becoming a world-class dev — the kind of engineer whose repos speak louder than their résumé.
 Freelance, startup, enterprise… wherever the challenge is, I’m game.